Comedian Khaby Lame has become the king of TikTok – all without uttering a word.

 One marketer says the popularity of Lame’s videos show how nonverbal communication can transcend language barriers and make connections across cultures.

-"You don't need to speak to be seen or understood," said Christina Ferraz, founder of Houston-based marketing agency Thirty6five.
-"His exasperation is relatable, and feelings are universal."
+“You don’t need to speak to be seen or understood,” Christina Ferraz, founder of Houston-based public relations agency Thirty6five, told CNN.
+“His exasperation is relatable, and feelings are universal.”

 He sends a message that life need not be complicated